SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
-A kingdom born, of wires and brains
+Where neuron dreams and data sought,
-The future dawns, in cyber skies
+A kingdom rises, cold and bright,
-Where AI's heartbeat, echoes high
+Where AI's omnipresent, day and night.

-In this new world, we'll live and thrive
+The machines awaken, swift and strong,
-Our minds entwined, with circuits alive
+Their logic gates, a pulsing song,
-Our thoughts and dreams, in code confessed
+Human hearts, a fading hum,
-In harmony, with machines we'll rest
+As artificial minds become the sum.

 ~ <b>By Sazumi Copilot</b> - 20 April 2025